-On behalf of the Organizing Committee we have the pleasure of inviting structural chemists, molecular spectroscopists, chemists working on dynamics, and computational chemists from around the globe to visit Dallas, Texas, USA in the second week of March, 2016 and to attend the ASMD@D 2016.
+On behalf of the Organizing Committee we have the pleasure of inviting structural chemists, molecular spectroscopists, chemists working on dynamics, and computational chemists from around the globe to visit Dallas, Texas, USA in the first week of March 2018 and to attend the ASMD@D 2018.

-In 2016, the venue of the ASMD@D will be Highland Dallas Hotel across the Southern Methodist University (SMU) campus responding to the suggestion of the board members and many conference participants to bring the venue closer to SMU and Dallas downtown.
+In 2018, the venue of the ASMD@D will be Highland Dallas Hotel across the Southern Methodist University (SMU) campus responding to the suggestion of the board members and many conference participants to bring the venue closer to SMU and Dallas downtown.
 The Highland Dallas provides besides a modern conference center, a comfortable environment for ample discussions and leisure time.
 The hotel can be easily reached in a 40-minute taxi drive (26 miles) from the Dallas Fort-Worth International Airport or, alternatively, by the DART train connection between the DFW International Airport and Mockingbird Station, which is next to the conference hotel at 5300 E Mockingbird Lane.
 For national flights, Dallas Love Field Airport might be more convenient, which is just a 10-minute taxi drive away (6 miles).

 The number of plenary, invited lectures, and poster sessions will be similar to those at previous ASMDs.
-The Symposium Banquet with lecture and presentation of the ASMD@D prices will take place Sunday evening, March 6 at the Highland Dallas hotel.
+The Symposium Banquet with lecture and presentation of the ASMD@D prices will take place Sunday evening, March 4 at the Highland Dallas hotel.

 We will also attempt to attract a number of younger colleagues and students.
-Please note that, as in previous years, ASMD@D 2016 is an excellent platform for younger scientists to establish contacts and lay the basis for future postdoctoral or academic positions.
+Please note that, as in previous years, ASMD@D 2018 is an excellent platform for younger scientists to establish contacts and lay the basis for future postdoctoral or academic positions.
 A detailed schedule will be worked out in the months to come.

-We are looking forward to seeing you in Dallas March 2016.
+We are looking forward to seeing you in Dallas March 2018.